yeltsinvc/Sumo-Tutorial/README.md

 </routes>
 ```
 Note that ```<vType>``` has vClass = ’passenger’ by default if not given.
-# Obtaining transport network from osm
+# Obtaining transportation network from osm
 ## Step 1
 In SUMO we can import a transportation network from openstreetmap and then input demand data.
 ![Export OSM](images/osm.JPG)